 16.1 We use the Google Tag Manager.
 The provider is Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland.
 The Google Tag Manager is a tool with the help of which we can integrate tracking or statistics tools and other technologies on our website.
 The Google Tag Manager itself does not create any user profiles, does not save cookies and does not carry out any independent analyzes.
 It is only used to manage and play out the tools integrated via it.
 However, the Google Tag Manager records your IP address, which can also be transferred to the parent company of Google in the United States.

 16.2 Google Tag Manager is used on the basis of Art.
 6 para.
 1 lit. f) GDPR.
 The website operator has a legitimate interest in the quick and uncomplicated integration and administration of various tools on this website.
 If a corresponding consent has been requested, the processing takes place exclusively on the basis of Art.
 6 para.
-1 lit. a) GDPR; the consent can be revoked at any time.
+1 lit. a) GDPR and § 25 (1) TTDSG; the consent can be revoked at any time.

 17.1 If you would like to receive the newsletter offered on the website, we need an e-mail address from you as well as information that allows us to verify that you are the owner of the e-mail address provided and that you agree to receive the newsletter.
 Further data is not collected or is only collected on a voluntary basis.
-We use this data exclusively for sending the requested information and do not pass it on to third parties.
+For the handling of the newsletter, we use newsletter service providers, which are described below.

 For more information, see the CleverReach data protection policy at: https://www.cleverreach.com/de/datenschutz/.

-19.3 The website operator has a legitimate interest in the uniform representation of the typeface on his website.
+18.3 The website operator has a legitimate interest in the uniform representation of the typeface on his website.
 If a corresponding consent has been requested (e.g. consent to the storage of cookies), processing takes place exclusively on the basis of Art.
 6 para.
-1 lit. a) GDPR; the consent can be revoked at any time.
+1 lit. a) GDPR and § 25 (1) TTDSG; the consent can be revoked at any time.